Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 GetX provides options to help you handle single value state in a simple and elegant manner.
 These can be used in cases where you simply need to toggle the `obscureText` property in a TextField to reveal/hide the value, changing the current index for a
-`BottomNavigationBar`, toggle the visibility of a Widget or even change the `Image.Network` child of a Container based on a single value.
+`BottomNavigationBar`, toggle the visibility of a Widget or change the child of a `Container` widget from `Image.network` to a `CupertinoActivityIndicator` based on a single (*boolean*) value.

 ### ValueBuilder

 This is a simplified version of a `StatefulWidget`.
-It aims to simplify verbosity of the writing a single value Widget.
+It aims to simplify verbosity of the writing `StatefulWidget's` that handle one single value.

-To use the `ValueBuilder` Widget, simply create the widget and give it a type as shown below and give it an `initialValue`.
+To use the `ValueBuilder` Widget, simply create the `ValueBuilder` widget, give it a `Type` as shown below and give it an `initialValue`.

 *NB: If you ever use a `ChangeNotifier` or a `StreamController`  as the value of the builder, the value is automatically